Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 ### Glide.
 Generated API

 Hand writing custom subclasses of RequestOptions is challenging and produces a less fluent API.
 Generate API allows access all options in RequestBuilder, RequestOptions and any included integration libraries in a single fluent API.
-Generated after rebuild.
+The API is generated after rebuild in the same package as the AppGlideModule implementation provided by the application and is named GlideApp by default.

 - Integration libraries can extend Glide’s API with custom options.
 - Applications can extend Glide’s API by adding methods that bundle commonly used options.